Minimay: Cricket

 The Minimay Cricket Club is one of the oldest bodies in the district.
-Records are poor but, an old minute book suggests that the club was formed before 1896.
+Records are poor, but an old minute book suggests that the club was formed before 1896.
 The Minimay Cricket Club also won premierships during the 1900s.
 The cricket club now has been extinct for a long time.

 Tennis

-Tennis was first played in Minimay on a dirt court was in 1913.
+Tennis was first played in Minimay on a dirt court in 1913.

 The Minimay Tennis Club was first formed in 1919.
 Today the courts are in a different position than what they first were.
 1967 they rebuilt the third court.
 Minimay again won many premierships in Tennis.
 The courts were last used in 1985 when the sport wasn't played any more.

 Basketball

 Minimay Basketball Club started in 1946.

 The Minimay Basketball team won ten premierships.

 Minimay Race Club started in the early 1900s.
-Minimay Golf Club had nine holes course which was founded in 1931 and the Golf Club lasted for only 8 years.
+Minimay Golf Club had a nine hole course which was founded in 1931 and the Golf Club lasted for only 8 years.

 History

-There have been two churches in Minimay; the first church was Catholic and the second dating from 1953 was the Union church.
+There have been two churches in Minimay: the first church was Catholic and the second, dating from 1953, was the Union church.